JoryKlaverstijn/LaMAS_G17/index.md

 </center>

 ### Differentiating information exchange
 We were also interested in finding out what effect of communication was on the win percentage.
 With our default setup, the agents reveal the identity of any wolves they know, and if they do not know any wolves, they reveal the identity of any good player they know.
 For this experiment we also tried only revealing the identity of wolves, only revealing the identity of good players, or not revealing any information.
-1000 Games were simulated for each configuration, and the results are shown in [the figure below](#Communication_results) with the table below containing the voting information.
+1000 Games were simulated for each configuration, and the results are shown in [Figure 6](#Communication_results) with the table below containing the voting information.

 <figure>
     <img id="Communication_results" src="https://user-images.githubusercontent.com/63673224/176284536-2f3c0f40-eabc-4f06-a21d-6536bfd5f4d0.png" class = "center"/>